Coal Power Plant

 - Coal mining leads to land sliding, deforestation, climatic change, etc.

 - Burning coal by large-scale factories to the power industry may lead to acid rain in some regions.

 - Coal transportation may be a problem because it requires an extensive transportation system.

-- Coal open cast mining also results in the destruction of the habitat of the scenery; as it leads to the removal of trees and pollution of air and water surrounding the mines.
+- Coal open cast mining also destroys the habitat of the scenery, leading to removing trees, air pollution, and the water surrounding the mines.

-- Also, coal mining leads many people to displace; as a result of the pitting of the earth brought about by underground mining.
+- Also, coal mining leads many people to displace due to the pitting of the earth brought about by underground mining.